Lab technology that meets your drug testing needs.

 Liquid Chromatography-Tandem Mass Spectrometry (LC-MS/MS)

 Liquid chromatography-tandem mass spectrometry (LC-MS/MS) combines the physical separation capabilities of liquid chromatography with the mass analysis capabilities of mass spectrometry.
 LC-MS provides very high sensitivity and specificity.
-When a second phase of mass fragmentation is added it's called tandem MS or MS/MS. MS/MS is a more powerful technique to "find out" — to quantitate low levels of target compounds in the presence of a high sample matrix background.
+When a second phase of mass fragmentation is added, it's called tandem MS or MS/MS. MS/MS is an even more powerful technique to "find out" — to quantitate low levels of target compounds in the presence of a high sample matrix background.

 » More about LC-MS/MS